angband/angband/readme.txt

 There are some ascii "on line help" files in the "lib/help" directory.

-Angband 2.8.5 is an experimental release, use at your own risk.

-See the Official Angband Home Page "http://www.phial.com/angband/" for a list (mostly complete) of what has changed in each recent version.
+See the Official Angband Home Page "http://thangorodrim.angband.org/" for a list (mostly complete) of what has changed in each recent version.

 See the various Angband ftp sites (including "export.andrew.cmu.edu" and "ftp.cis.ksu.edu") for the latest files, patches, and executables.

-Contact Ben Harrison ("benh@phial.com") to report any bugs or to make any suggestions.
-Use the newsgroup "rec.games.roguelike.angband" to ask any general questions about the game, including compilation question.
+Contact Robert Ruehlmann < rr9@angband.org > to report any bugs or to make any suggestions.
+Use the newsgroup "rec.games.roguelike.angband" to ask any general questions about the game, including compilation questions.

 This version of Angband will run on Macintosh, Windows, Unix (X11/Curses), Linux (X11/Curses), Acorn, Amiga, various DOS machines, and many others...

-See Makefile, h-config.h, and config.h for details on compiling.
+See compile.txt, the Makefiles, h-config.h, and config.h for details on compiling.
 See "Makefile.xxx" and "main-xxx.c" for various supported systems.

 === Quick and dirty compilation instructions ===

 For many platforms (including Macintosh and Windows), a "pre-compiled" archive is available, which contains everything you need to install and